 COVID-19 and Children: UCLA Pediatrician Answers Questions

-As we move forward through this new phase of the pandemic, many parents have questions.
-How do we keep kids safe?
-Is it really okay for them to get a COVID-19 vaccine?
+Parents are asking: Is it really okay for kids to get a COVID-19 vaccine?
+Will a vaccine keep them safe?
+Who should get a booster?
 To get some answers, we spoke with Dr. Jaime Deville, a pediatrician and clinical professor at the University of California at Los Angeles.
 Born in Peru, Deville has seen firsthand the loss and devastation the pandemic has had on his community and family.
 He also has been studying vaccines for more than 20 years and served as a safety monitor for a COVID-19 vaccines and treatments trial.

 Why should parents trust the vaccine?